smcalilly/writer/README.md

 alias writer='writer.sh'
 ```

-Then you can write in your daily note like this:
+Then, you can write in your daily note again:
 ```
 writer
 ```

-If you want to write a note with a filename:
+Write a note with a filename:
 ```
 writer -f vague-recipe-idea
 ```

-If you want to write within a directory:
+Write within a directory:
 ```
 writer -d good-recipes
 ```

-If you want to write to a named file within a directory:
+Write to a named file within a directory:
 ```
 writer -d good-recipes -f turnip-green-soup
 ```